polarmobile/polar.paywall.publisher/README.md

 #### Server to Publisher ####

- * __Authenticate__: Send user credentials to the __publisher__ and get a key back.
+ * __Authenticate__: Send user credentials to the __publisher__ and receive a key back.
  * __Product Access__: Request permission to serve content to the client.

 ## Sample Publisher ##

 This project is a sample implementation of a publisher server.
 It is written in Python and meant to serve as a reference for implementation.
-The sample is not fully functional and takes several shortcuts during implementation; it should under no circumstances be used in production.
+The sample is not fully functional and takes several shortcuts; as such, it should not be used in production.

 This section provides an overview of the sample and the contents of the various files used in its implementation.